Parent of a Future Doctor: Everything You Need to Know

 MCAT

-On top of stellar grades, premeds also need to take the MCAT and gain a strong score.
+On top of strong grades, premeds need to take the MCAT and earn a competitive score.

 Personal Statement

-A personal statement is essentially an essay response to the question: “Why do you want to be a doctor?”
+The personal statement is essentially an essay response to one question: “Why do you want to be a doctor?”

 The personal statement is the time for your child to let their personality shine.
 Medical school admissions committees want to get to know the person behind the grades and achievements.
 They want to know they’re accepting someone who intimately understands what it takes to be a doctor and has the passion, drive, and maturity to face the day-and-night grind of medical school.